magepages/mpdocs/docs/mass-product-actions/index.md

 #### 2.1.
 Change Attribute Set

 - Admin can **Change Attribute Set** for one or multiple orders by clicking on **order ID**
-- In case Admin wants to do mass action for all order, click **Select All**, the system will auto select all created orders.
+- In case Admin wants to do mass action for all order, click **Select All**, the system will auto-select all created orders.
   - Click **Select All on This Page**, the system will select all orders displayed on the grid.

 ![Imgur](https://i.imgur.com/DRF4rRj.png)

 ![Imgur](https://i.imgur.com/a80EfpM.png)

 After selecting the order, Admin click **Action** and select **Change Attribute Set**.
-The system will display popup for admin to change product attributes.
+The system will display a popup for admin to change product attributes.

 #### 2.2 Quick Attributes Update

 - Admin can perform **Quick Attributes Update** for one or multiple orders by clicking on **order ID**
-- In case Admin wants to do mass action for all order, click **Select All**, the system will auto select all created orders.
+- In case Admin wants to do mass action for all order, click **Select All**, the system will auto-select all created orders.
   - Click **Select All on This Page**, the system will select all orders displayed on the grid.

 ![Imgur](https://i.imgur.com/QZvlwYd.png)